giellalt/lang-fit/verbs-affixes-fst-src.md

- LEXICON v12pers Only sg12, pl12 so far
+LEXICON v12persfar Only sg12, pl12 so far

- LEXICON PRFPRC_OBL is without nom sg from fkv
+LEXICON PRFPRC_OBLfkv is without nom sg from fkv